 Nothing ruins a good time outdoors like a swarm of mosquitoes.
-In addition to painful, itchy bites, mosquitos can carry diseases like Zika, malaria, West Nile virus and yellow fever.
-Though infection is relatively rare, it make sense to take precautions against bites for both health and comfort.
+In addition to painful, itchy bites, mosquitoes can carry diseases like Zika, malaria, West Nile virus and yellow fever.
+Though infection is relatively rare, it makes sense to take precautions against bites for both health and comfort.

 Don’t let mosquitoes ruin your favorite outdoor activities.
 Take these five steps to make sure they don’t overrun your favorite outdoor space.

 Mosquitoes use standing water as their breeding ground, and females can lay more than 100 eggs per batch.
-What’s more, those eggs hatch in just 24 to 48 hours, and will be fully mature mosquitos within about two weeks.
+What’s more, those eggs hatch in just 24 to 48 hours and will be fully mature mosquitoes within about two weeks.

 If you have a pool, you’ll need to be diligent with cleanliness and water treatment to keep it unfriendly to mosquito larvae.

 2. Stock your pond with natural predators